pgriess/peopleframe/README.md

 ### Disabling HTTPS certificate validation

 This can be useful when running against an HTTPS debugging proxy like [Charles](https://charlesproxy.com/) which self-signs its own certificates.
 Passing the `-k` flag to the `peopleframe` binary will disable this checking.

-### Permissions

-See [this StackOverflow post](https://apple.stackexchange.com/questions/442220/how-to-stop-iterm2-requiring-being-granted-access-every-time) about iTerm2 requesting permissions to read application data.